MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

 codePush.sync(options: Object, syncStatusChangeCallback: function(syncStatus: Number), downloadProgressCallback: function(progress: DownloadProgress), handleBinaryVersionMismatchCallback: function(update: RemotePackage)): Promise<Number>;
 ```

 Synchronizes your app's JavaScript bundle and image assets with the latest release to the configured deployment.
-Unlike the [checkForUpdate](#codepushcheckforupdate) method, which simply checks for the presence of an update, and let's you control what to do next, `sync` handles the update check, download and installation experience for you.
+Unlike the [checkForUpdate](#codepushcheckforupdate) method, which simply checks for the presence of an update, and let's you control what to do next, `sync` handles the update check, download, and installation experience for you.

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements: